jigarius/clibato/README.md

 # Clibato: CLI Backup Tool

-Clibato helps is a simple backup/restore tool.
-I created it to help me backup my `dot` files and to have fun with Python 🐍.
+Clibato is a simple backup/restore tool.
+I created it to help me backup my `.dot` files and to have fun with Python 🐍.

 ## Installation